Can you use a small ID for a rescue?

 The Small ID is rated NFPA “T”; NFPA is the National Fire Protection Association.
 They set all the standards and regulations for fire and building safety.
 The part of the NFPA standard relating to descent devices applies to fire departments and search and rescue teams.
-Since the Small ID is rated NFPA “T”, meaning for Technical use, it is not intended for rescue, but only for one person and leave the choice of equipment to be determined by the end user and a few other caveats..
+Since the Small ID is rated NFPA “T”, for Technical use, it is not intended for rescue, but only for one person, and leaves the choice of equipment to be determined by the end-user and a few other caveats.
 However, Petzl does have the Large ID that is rated NFPA “G”, for general use, making this device okay for rescue.

-Now if we take a look deeper into the manufacturer’s instructions of the Petzl’s IDs, we will find that they both have a 150kg capacity in normal use, and a 200kg capacity with a breaking carabiner during rescue.
-That means that with a redirect both the Small and Large ID are able to carry a maximum of 200kg.
+If we take a look more in-depth into the manufacturer’s instructions of the Petzl’s IDs, we find that they both have a 150kg capacity in normal use and a 200kg capacity with a breaking carabiner during a rescue.
+That means that with a redirect, both the Small and Large ID can carry a maximum of 200kg.

-Now the question of their NFPA rating though?
-We can’t just ignore that Large ID is intended for rescue and the Small ID isn’t according to NFPA.
-So, lets pause for minute.
-NFPA, is a standard for fire safety and rescue, and if there is a more applicable standard for our rescue situation we are able to use that.
-We always need to ask ourselves what the most applicable standard is in any given circumstance.
-Are you a fire fighter or part of a search and rescue team?
-If so, you should follow NFPA guidelines and use the Large ID (or comparable NFPA G rated device) for rescue.
+There is also the question of their NFPA rating.
+We can’t just ignore that the Large ID is intended for rescue, and the Small ID isn’t, according to NFPA.
+So, let’s pause for a minute.
+NFPA is a standard for fire safety and rescue, and if there is a more applicable standard for our rescue situation, we can use that.
+We always need to ask ourselves what the most appropriate standard is in any given circumstance.
+Are you a firefighter or part of a search and rescue team?
+If so, you should follow NFPA guidelines and use the Large ID (or comparable NFPA G-rated device) for rescue.
 But, if you are in some other setting like Tower Climbing, high-rise window cleaning, Oil and Gas, Utilities, etc. your most applicable standard is ANSI Z359.

-Therefore, depending on your industry, the Small ID is perfectly fine for rescue (tower climbing, industrial work, rope access, wind energy, high rise window cleaning), just not okay for some (fire rescue, SAR).
-Make sure that you, and your guys have the proper training, and that you are following all manufacturers instructions when performing a rescue.
+Therefore, depending on your industry, the Small ID is fine for rescue (tower climbing, industrial work, rope access, wind energy, high rise window cleaning), just not okay for some (fire rescue, SAR).
+Make sure that you and your guys have the proper training and that you are following all manufacturer’s instructions when performing a rescue.